-- Set up traffic management (TM) and mark out site. - Milling of existing bituminous material by road planer. - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g. around gullies). - Loader/excavator used to collect and move excess material. - Sweeper to collect loose material and provide clean laying surface. - Milled out/excavated materials all taken off site. - Tack/bond coat laid. - Binder material laid and compressed by paver (where required). - Material compacted using a heavy roller. - New bituminous surface course material laid by paver. - Material compacted using a heavy roller. - Mechanical sweeper to collect loose material. - HGV for removal and replacement of material. - Road markings and studs applied where necessary (in accordance with Chapter 5). - Remove TM and open road.
+- Set up traffic management (TM) and mark out site. - Milling of existing bituminous material by road planer. - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g. around gullies). - Loader/excavator used to collect and move excess material. - Sweeper to collect loose material and provide clean laying surface. - Milled out/excavated materials all taken off site. - Tack/bond coat laid. - Base / binder material laid and compressed by paver (where required). - Material compacted using a heavy roller. - New bituminous surface course material laid by paver. - Material compacted using a heavy roller. - Mechanical sweeper to collect loose material. - HGV for removal and replacement of material. - Road markings and studs applied where necessary (in accordance with the Traffic Signs Manual, Chapter 5). - Remove TM and open road.

-The works are currently programmed to be completed within the 2024/2025 financial year with works expected to begin on 21^{st} October 2024.
-Works are programmed to be completed over 22 nights (19:30 - 06:00).
-Traffic management (TM) will involve night-time road closures of the southbound carriageway with a signed diversion in place via the A1107 between Tower Farm and Eyemouth.
-There are no pedestrian routes, or other community assets, with connectivity to the scheme extents.
+The works are currently programmed to be completed within 2025/2026 financial year, with works expected to begin on 28th April 2025.
+Works are programmed to be completed over ten nights (19:30 - 06:00).
+TM will involve ten night-time full road closures of the A1 southbound carriageway with a signed diversion in place.
+Traffic will be diverted off the A1 at Abbotsview Junction, follow the A199 and rejoin on the A1 at Thistly Cross Roundabout.